-The fair value of each stock option granted during the year ended April 30, 2007 was estimated at the date of grant using the Black-Scholes option pricing model, assuming no dividends and using the weighted average valuation assumptions noted in the following table.
-The risk-free rate is based on the U.S. Treasury yield curve in effect at the time of grant.
-The expected life (estimated period of time outstanding) of the stock options granted was estimated using the "simplified" method as permitted by the Securities and Exchange Commission's Staff Accounting Bulletin No. 107, Share-Based Payment.
+The fair value of each stock option granted during the years ended April 30, 2007 and 2008 were estimated at the date of grant using the Black-Scholes option pricing model, assuming no dividends and using the weighted average valuation assumptions noted in the following table.
+The risk-free rate is based on the US Treasury yield curve in effect at the time of grant.
+The expected life (estimated period of time outstanding) of the stock options granted was estimated using the "simplified" method as permitted by the Securities and Exchange Commission's

+Staff Accounting Bulletin No. 107, Share-Based Payment.
 Expected volatility was based on historical volatility for a peer group of companies for a period equal to the stock option's expected life, calculated on a daily basis.

+Years Ended April 30,

+2007 2008

-Risk-free interest rate 5%
+Risk-free interest rate 5.01% 4.69%

-Expected dividend yield 0.0%
+Expected dividend yield 0.0% 0.0%

-Expected life 5.5 years
+Expected life 5.5 years 5.99 years

-Expected volatility 72.0%
+Expected volatility 72.0% 77.9%

-The above assumptions were used to determine the weighted average per share fair value of \$8.80 for stock options granted during the year ended April 30, 2007.
+The above assumptions were used to determine the weighted average per share fair value of \$8.80 and \$10.87 for stock options granted during the years ended April 30, 2007 and 2008, respectively.